PlanScope: Learning to Plan Within Decision Scope for Urban Autonomous Driving: Introduction

-\hj{Due to the lack of observable information, long-term decisions are more susceptible to unpredictable events compared to short-term decisions.
+Due to the lack of observable information, long-term decisions are more susceptible to unpredictable events compared to short-term decisions.
 In learning targets like Average Distance Error~(ADE), waypoints near the given current state only account for a small proportion of error compared to remote ones.
 This will result in a situation where unpredictable events occurring at the distant future affect current short-term decisions unexpectedly.
-This issue is evident during the training phase of the planning model, where it can lead to uneven convergence priorities or errant convergence over time.
-Therefore, considering the decision scope~(DS) in the model training phase is crucial for making more intelligent planning decisions.}
+This issue is evident during the training phase of the planning model, where it can lead to uneven convergence priorities or errant convergence over time. \TODO{In summary, when training from expert demonstrations, trajectories inherently mix short-term reactive maneuvers and long-term directional decisions.
+Such entanglement often causes planning models to overfit to static future patterns and respond suboptimally to unexpected events.} Therefore, considering the decision scope~(DS) in the model training phase is crucial for making rational and efficient planning decisions. \TODO{This work addresses this problem by introducing learning-based decision-scope-aware trajectory planning for urban autonomous driving.}

-Addressing the decoupling issue of information from various decision scopes within the learning-from-demonstration framework presents significant challenges.
+Addressing the decoupling issue of information from various decision scopes for imitation learning presents significant challenges.
 Traditional planning methods divide the problem into distinct layers: path planning, behavior planning, and motion planning.
-Each of these layers is handled by specialized modules.
-In contrast, learning-from-demonstration approaches often focus on learning future trajectories of a fixed length.
-This focus arises because nuanced adjustment components and long-term decision components are difficult to separate from log replay.
+Specialized modules handle each of these layers.
+In contrast, imitation learning approaches often focus on learning future trajectories of a fixed length.
+This focus arises because nuanced adjustment components and long-term decision components are challenging to separate from log replay.
 One potential solution is to employ manual annotation for driving behavior reasoning.
-This method can help analyze both long-term and short-term decisions, allowing for the identification of behavior duration and starting times.
+This method can help analyze both long- and short-term decisions, allowing the identification of behavior duration and start times.
 However, this approach entails a substantial workload and poses scalability challenges.
-Consequently, finding a cost-effective way to decouple decision scopes in the age of learning-based planning remains a complex issue that requires further exploration.
+Consequently, finding a cost-effective way to decouple decision scopes in the age of learning-based planning remains a complex issue under exploration.